Cocker Spaniel training and dog behaviour very often go hand in hand.

 However, I did find a simple solution.
 I now ensure the cupboard door to the recycling is closed tight before I leave the house...doh!

 Suppose your Cocker is a (closed) door-scratcher while you're away.
-In that case, you may want to consider moving the bin into the garage, allowing you to leave the door cupboard door open.
+In that case, consider moving the bin into the garage, allowing you to leave the door cupboard door open.
 Your dog won't scratch on an open door.

-See, there's almost always a 'strategic' solution; Cocker Spaniel training at its best!
+See, there's almost always a 'strategic' solution; you just need to think it through - Cocker Spaniel training at its best!

 I genuinely believe that we can help to influence our dog's temperament and personality by what we teach our pets and how we behave towards them.